 Sunshine orphanage, Luxor, Egypt

-A new project we have chosen to support, which is close to the heart of our Tour Managers Penny and Carole.
-Both have gained a first-hand insight during their time escorting our Cairo & Nile river cruises.
+Close to the hearts of our Tour Managers Penny Jones and Carole McKenna who have both gained a first-hand insight during their time escorting our Cairo & Nile river cruises.
 The centre provides assistance and shelter for some of the many street children of Luxor, as well as those from impoverished families who struggle to provide the most basic care for their young.
 Catering for all ages, the orphanage offers an education and more practical skills to steer the children to a healthy and more prosperous future.
 Guests choosing to join their Tour Mangers for a visit during their Egyptian holiday (during which we will drop off our latest practical supplies) can look forward to an energetic and fun-filled play time!